 Thank you for your interest in SUNY Upstate Medical University.
-This page will outline the application process for the bachelor degree programs within the College of Health Professions and the College of Nursing.
+This page will outline the application process for the bachelor degree programs within the College of Health Professions.

 Upstate begins accepting applications on September 1st for the following fall semester.
-With the exception of Nursing, all bachelor degree programs begin in fall.
-The Nursing, BS program accepts for fall and/or spring.
+All bachelor degree programs begin in fall.

 Starting Fall 2018, Cardiovascular Perfusion will be a Masters of Science.
 Information about applying may be found here.

 College of Health Professions (BS/BPS) : Applications open September 1*.
 Admission is rolling until the program fills.
 The deadline for high school seniors applying Early Admission to bachelor degree programs is March 1.

 * Applications for the Medical Imaging, BPS-MRI and BPS-CT programs will open in March, only if space is available.
 If you're interested in being notified in March of whether we will have openings, please e-mail your name and the program you're interested in (BPS-MRI or BPS-CT) to email@example.com, subject line: "Medical Imaging-BPS application notification".
 The BPS-MRI and BPS-CT programs are for applicants who are ARRT certified or ARRT certification eligible in radiography (X-ray technology) and will have an associate's degree upon enrollment.

 Before applying, applicants are encouraged to review the prerequisite college level courses for their intended program of study.
 Prerequisite courses may be viewed online by program: Medical Biotechnology, Medical Technology, Medical Imaging/Radiography (X-ray), Ultrasound, Radiation Therapy, and Respiratory Therapy.